ckritzinger/investec_on_rails/README.md

 ## Done

- - "Log In" by entering API keys, save in Cookies
  - Basic API interaction in a lib
  - Simple landing page showing Accounts
  - Click from account through to see transactions
+ - "Log In" by entering API keys, save in Cookies

+## Chronology

+ - Spent about 30 minutes trying to get API to work before concluding something was wrong
+ - Checked in with Nick B, got confirmation from him that account was fine, found issue (about 15 min)
+ - Basic API wrapper in ruby (about 20 min)
+ - Minimalist app with account and transactions, simple cookie-based login/logout (About an hour)

 ## Docs Still to be written